samanthashleyrose/README-generator/INSTRUCTIONS.md

 You can quickly and easily generate a README file by using a command-line application to generate one.
 This allows the project creator to devote more time working on the project.

-Your task is to create a command-line application that dynamically generates a professional README.md file from a user's input using the Inquirer packageLinks to an external site..
-Review the Professional README GuideLinks to an external site. as a reminder of everything that a high-quality, professional README should contain.
+Your task is to create a command-line application that dynamically generates a professional README.md file from a user's input using the Inquirer package.
+Review the Professional README Guide as a reminder of everything that a high-quality, professional README should contain.

 **IMPORTANT**<br>
 In order to install inquirer, please use `npm i inquirer@8.2.4.`

 The application will be invoked by using the following command:`node index.js`<br>
 Because this application won’t be deployed, you’ll also need to provide a link to a walkthrough video that demonstrates its functionality.
-Revisit 2.2.4: Screencastify Tutorial in Module 2 of the prework as a refresher on how to record video from your computer.
-You’ll need to submit a link to the video and add it to the README of your project.

 **IMPORTANT**<br>
 Make sure to clone the starter code repository and make your own repository with the starter code.
 Do not fork the starter code repository!